Almost coherent modules and almost coherent sheaves: Introduction

 for each $i\in I$. \end{enumerate} \end{thm}

 Theorem~\ref{intro:thm-main-thm-integral} has an interesting consequence saying that $v$-cohomology groups of any $\O_{X^\diam}^+$-vector bundle are almost coherent and almost vanish in degrees larger than $2\dim X$.
-This (together with Theorem~\ref{thm:intro-1}) indicates that there probably should be much stronger (almost) finiteness results for some class $\cal{O}_{X^\diam}^+$-sheaves.
+This (together with Theorem~\ref{thm:intro-1}) indicates that there should probably be stronger (almost) finiteness results for some bigger class $\cal{O}_{X^\diam}^+$-modules.

-\begin{thm} (Theorem~\ref{thm:finiteness-bundles}) Let $K$ be a $p$-adic perfectoid field, $X$ a proper rigid-analytic $K$-variety of dimension $d$, and $\cal{E}$ an $\O_{X^\diam}^+$-vector bundle (resp. $\O_{X^\diam}^+/p$-vector bundle).
+\begin{thm} (Theorem~\ref{thm:finiteness-bundles}) Let $K$ be a $p$-adic perfectoid field, let $X$ be a proper rigid-analytic $K$-variety of dimension $d$, and let be $\cal{E}$ an $\O_{X^\diam}^+$-vector bundle (resp. $\O_{X^\diam}^+/p$-vector bundle).
 Then

 \end{thm}